NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          If running :ref:`bldg_type_whole_mf_buildings` with any "Dwelling" calculation types, load calculations will be performed on each individual dwelling unit and then summed across units of the building.

+See :ref:`panel_outputs` for descriptions of how calculated loads appear in the output files.

 .. _hpxml_building:

 HPXML Building